mention-me/Emarsys/README.md

 # Emarsys Client
-This is a simple client which acts as a wrapper around the Emarsys API, and allows us to perform common operations against Emarsys abstracted away from the actual API requests.
+This is a simple client which acts as a wrapper around the Emarsys API.

 Originally, this was a fork of the Emarsys client open-sourced by Snowcap.
 However, they have long since dissolved, and as such upstream is effectively abandoned.